theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > Here    one        of the guinea - pigs    cheered , and  was immediately suppressed by      the
 # NSg/J/R NSg/I/VB/J P  D+  NPr+   .
 NPl/V3+ VP/J    .
 VB/C VPt R           VP/J       NSg/J/P D
 > officers of the court     . ( As    that          is  rather     a   hard   word   , I       will    just explain to
 # NPl/V3   P  D+  NSg/VB/J+ . .
 NSg/R NSg/I/C/Ddem+ VL3 NPr/VB/J/R D/P N🅪Sg/J NSg/VB .
-ISg+ NPr/VXB VB/J VB      P
+ISg/#r+ NPr/VXB VB/J VB      P
 > you    how   it       was done      .
 They had a    large  canvas  bag     , which tied up         at    the mouth
 # ISgPl+ NSg/C NPr/ISg+ VPt NSg/VPp/J .
 IPl+ VB  D/P+ NSg/J+ NSg/VB+ NSg/VB+ .
 I/C+  VP/J NSg/VB/J/P NSg/P D   NSg/VB+
 > with strings : into this    they slipped the guinea - pig    , head      first    , and  then    sat